- Go off-roading in 4x4 vehicles and see colourful salt works, gravel desert plains and spectacular rock formations

 Days 17-18 — Lomé, Togo

-Silver Cloud will dock early in the morning and we will head out for tours of Togo’s hinterland.
+Silver Cloud will dock early in the morning and we will head out for tours of Togo’s capital and hinterland.

 We start one of our tours driving through the old colonial town with its modern-looking independence square before reaching one of the many museums and one of the markets for a look at the old and modern life of Togo.